kubeslice/docs/developer_guide.md

 ### Local Build

-Run the following command to create a local build to verify if there are any  errors related to images or hyperlinks.
+Run the following command to create a local build to verify if there are any  errors related to the images or hyperlinks.

 **Note**: **You can delete the build folder after pushing the changes to the master.**